fantasticdonkey/rIoT/readme.rst

 The brick also runs a sqlite3 database to buffer payloads (both for itself and the trackers) and uploads them to AWS IOT via REST API when Internect connetion is detected.

-A RF receiver application runs on the brick to receive payloads from the trackers using a nRF24L01+ receiver.
+A nRF receiver application runs on the brick to receive payloads from the trackers using a nRF24L01+ receiver.

+Brick is a Raspberry Pi Zero running Raspbian OS.
+It has been tested to run 48+ hours with a beefy 20,000mAh 2A battery pack.

 The Things Network (TTN)
 ---------------